czaloumi/ironman-2019/README.md

 To test these observations, I divided my dataframe into three separate dataframes, each with only the highly specialized athletes in the respective three events.
 I conducted a two-sample, unpaired t-test of each dataframe against dataframes with the respective event's low specialize scores.
 My t-test states a null and alternative hypothesis as follows:

-Null hypothesis: Athletes who specialize in a certain event do not have better overall times than those who do not specialize.
+Null hypothesis: Athletes who specialize in a certain event do not have greater or lesser overall times than the mean of those who do not specialize.

-Alternative hypothesis: Athletes who specialize in a certain event have better overall competition times.
+Alternative hypothesis: Athletes who specialize in a certain event have overall competition times that are greater, or smaller than the mean of overall times of athletes who do not specialize.

 | Event | P-value | T-test Statistic |
 | ---- | ---- | :----: |